hiuchida/exam/en/properties-settings.md

 ### 3.3 refreshInterval

 Interval of automatic refresh of each gadget.
-Refer to [Auto Update] for the detail of automatic updates.
+Refer to User Guide / [Auto Update] for the detail of automatic updates.

     The unit is specified as a numeric value in minutes.
     Default: 10 (minutes)